 Once you know your niche, you get to keep flexing those creative muscles and come up with a name for your blog.
 While naming your blog might seem even more intimidating than choosing a subject, it doesn’t have to be.
 Have fun with this step!

 Unless you’ve been sitting on a brilliantly creative and incredibly unique name for your blog since the idea to start one struck, you’re going to need some strategic planning here.

 - Do your research.
 Luckily, you did a lot of the work for this step when you researched your blog topic.
 When you choose a name, you need to think carefully about your niche and your target audience.

-- You want the name of your site to encompass how in depth your niche is.
+- Relate to your Niche.
+You want the name of your site to encompass how in depth your niche is.
 For example, I give financial advice on a lot of topics.
 The name of my site reflects that.

-- You also need to scope out the competition.
+- Scope out the competition.
 Which ones are thriving?
 You can’t copy their actual names, but you can copy their techniques.

 - Be creative.
 In addition to the considerations above, think about your voice and brand.